Hypergeometric motives and the generalized Fermat equation: User's guide to Hypergeometric motives

-If $a$ is a rational number, by $\exp(a)$ we denote the root of unity $e^{2 \pi i a}$.
 The input of a (rank two) hypergeometric motive is a \emph{parameter} consisting of two pairs $(a,b)$, $(c,d)$ of rational numbers (up to translation by integers).

-\begin{definition} The parameter $(a,b),(c,d)$ is called \emph{generic} if no element of the set $\{a-c,a-d,b-c,b-d\}$ is an integer. \end{definition} From now on, we assume that all parameters are generic, and think of the parameters $a,b,c,d$ as elements in $\Q/\Z$ (the non-generic case is more subtle but will not be needed).
-Let $N$ be the least common multiple of the denominators of $a,b, c, d$ and let $\gamma = c+d-a-b$.
+\begin{definition} The parameter $(a,b),(c,d)$ is called \emph{generic} if no element of the set $\{a-c,a-d,b-c,b-d\}$ is an integer. \end{definition} From now on, we assume that all parameters are generic (the non-generic case is more subtle and will not be needed).
+The generic condition allows to consider the parameters $a,b,c,d$ as elements in $\Q/\Z$.
+Set $\gamma = c+d-a-b$.
 For a parameter $(a,b),(c,d)$, define the following matrices:

 and